masolimano/maneage/README-hacking.md

 /nix/store/b6gvzjyb2pg0kjfwrjmg1vfhh54ad73z-firefox-33.1/
 ```

-The important thing is that the "store" is *not* in the pipeline's search
+The important thing is that the "store" is *not* in the project's search
 path.
 After the complete installation of the software, symbolic links are
-made to populate the pipeline's program and library search paths without a
+made to populate each project's program and library search paths without a
 hash.
 This hash will be unique to that particular software and its
 particular configuration.
 So simply by searching for this hash in the
 installed directory, we can find the installed files of that software to